-In the first instance, we conduct research to inform our practice and operations.
-We also collaborate with community, non-government and government partners to inform appropriate and effective policy and practice.
-As such, we are currently undertaking a wide range of internal evaluations, and are in partnerships with a diverse set of external academics.
+In the first instance, we conduct research to continuously improve our practice and service delivery.
+We also collaborate with community, academic, non-government and government partners to inform policy and funding models.

 In 2015, Relationships Australia NSW developed a partnership with ACON (formerly the AIDS Council of New South Wales).
 This cross-agency, implementation research project will develop and test group interventions for perpetrators and survivors of domestic and family violence.
 We are: